 For normal aftercare, you only need to soak your piercing about twice per day.
 Just squirt the saline onto the piercing holes and the surrounding area, or put the saline or sea salt water into a small bowl or cup and tilt your head so that your ear is submerged.
 However, when you have an infection, you should increase the soaks to about 4 times per day.

 To make your own sea salt soak, dissolve ¼ teaspoon of fine sea salt into 1 cup of warm water.

-Avoid using harsh disinfectants like alcohol or peroxide because they can further irritate your ears, and don’t use antibiotic ointments, which prevent your piercing from draining, which it needs to do.
+Avoid using harsh disinfectants like alcohol or hydrogen peroxide because they can further irritate your ears, damage healing cells, and delay healing.
+Also, don’t use antibiotic ointments that prevent your piercing from draining, which it needs to do.
 If it doesn’t drain, the bacteria gets trapped in the cartilage and can spread.

 How To Prevent Industrial Piercing Infections In The Future

 There are some easy steps you can take to keep yourself from going through the pain of industrial piercing infection again.

 Industrial piercings take a long time to heal, and that makes them susceptible to inflammation and infections.

 However, an industrial piercing infection can be treated at home with simple sea salt soaks if you catch it early.
 You just need to keep your piercing clean, avoid harsh cleansers, and keep hands and other objects off your piercing until it has completely healed.